 Let’s look at the following example:

 Assume that you have 2 websites in the weight loss niche that are running AdSense.
 Both websites receive the same amount of organic traffic and they have the ads in the same positions.

 The first one is getting visitors searching for: ‘weight loss tips’, ‘how to lose weight’, ‘lose belly fat’ and the other one is getting traffic from keywords like: ‘why drinking water is important’, ‘what to eat after dinner’, ‘how many meals to eat per day’.

-The first website is likely to make more money with AdSense because more advertisers are interested for those keywords so the number of available relevant ads will be greater.
+The first website is likely to make more money with AdSense because more advertisers are interested in those keywords so the number of available relevant ads will be greater.

 Users are also likely to click the ads more often since users looking for tips or solutions to their problem are more likely to click on a relevant ad than users who are searching for general information.

 This is also the reason why organic traffic is considered to be more valuable than any other form of traffic i.e. because it is highly targeted and converts better.

 5. You need to fully comply with AdSense policies

 As I said above, AdSense represents 1/4 of Google’s revenue so they take the whole program very seriously.
 While it is relatively easy for everyone to get an AdSense account, if you don’t play by their rules 100% you risk losing your account.

 Even if you are an existing or new AdSense publisher make sure that you read their policies before implementing AdSense on your website.

 Remove from your mind any ideas for tricking the system and always remember that they have hired the best people to make sure that nobody will be able to bypass their rules and policies.

-#6 – You need to have a website with a purpose and not a MFA (made for AdSense) website
+6. You need to have a website with a purpose and not an MFA (made for AdSense) website

 While AdSense is a great way to monetize a website, websites that are made for the sole purpose of running AdSense ads are not favorable by Google.